NevilleKing/LogOverNet/README.md

     std::cout << "i is " << i << std::endl;
 }
 ```
 You can log automatically when the value of a variable is changed.
-First set the global logging instance and replace the type with a
+First set the global logging instance.
+Then replace the type with a
 logging variant (in this case replace int with lon_int).

 ```cpp
 LonType<std::string> myString("myMessage");
 ```
-If the type is not available, you can use the LonType template class.
+If the type is not available, you can use the LonType template class with any base class.